findthemasks/findthemasks/README.md

 ## Reading our data to build your own frontend

-- Our data file updates every five minutes and can be read from https://storage.googleapis.com/findthemasks.appspot.com/data.json.
+- Our data file updates every five minutes and can be read from https://findthemasks.com/data.json [US]
-- If you read the json directly, you need to ignore entries without an 'x' in the first field.
-Otherwise, you may publish info hospitals asked to have taken down.
-Don't do it!
+- Alternatively, the same info is at: https://findthemasks.com/data-us.csv
-- If this sounds like too much work, then please use our:
+- If reading in data and producing web output sounds like a lot to do, please read on:

 ## Embeddable widget of donation sites

-- We have produced an embeddable version of our map, data and filters, without the call to action that's at the top of findthemasks.com.
-This was designed for getusppe.org on March 22, but can be reused by anyone.
+- We have produced an embeddable version of our map, data and filters
 - You can view it here: <https://findthemasks.com/give.html>
 - To embed into your site, use this html snippet: